 Out of all of your daily activities, driving has the most potential to cause you and your family harm.
-Every day you must stay alert for poor drivers on US-522 and dangerous distractions when driving your kids to Wilson Morrison Elementary.
+Every day you must stay alert for poor drivers on US-522 and dangerous distractions when driving your kids to school.
 Fatigue and bad weather can also lead to a tragic accident, so you must be aware of those as well.

-Unfortunately, there is one more driving hazard beginning to spread that may not have yet crossed your radar: car fires.
+Unfortunately, there is one more driving hazard that you may not have thought about: car fires.

-Car fires are becoming more and more common, due to the increase in electrical add-ons and devices in newer vehicles, as well as the need to push cars harder and harder.
+Car fires are fortunately not a common occurance, but they do happen every day in the United States.
 The National Fire Protection Agency estimates that 33 cars catch on fire every hour in the United States alone.
-This outstanding number is scary enough, but additional data from the National Fire Data Center's Topical Fire Report Series illustrates even further how likely you are of experiencing a car fire, and the consequences from such an incident:
+This statistic is scary enough, but additional data from the National Fire Data Center's Topical Fire Report Series illustrates even further how likely you are to experience a car fire and the consequences of such an incident:

 - Fire departments across the nation respond to over 60,000 highway accident sites each year where a car fire has played a significant role in the destruction.

 - Approximately one in seven fires responded to is a highway vehicle fire.

 - Eighty-six percent of highway vehicle fires occurred in passenger vehicles.

 - Sixty-one percent of highway vehicle fires originated in the engine, running gear, or wheel area of the vehicle, causing over a third (35 percent) of all car fire fatalities.

 - Mechanical failure is the leading cause of car fires, contributing to more than 44 percent of the incidents; the second leading cause is unintentional driver error, at 32 percent.